pbertera/OCP-Securing-Azure-FD/README.md

 ### Excluding the sharded routes from the default router

+**ACTION GOAL:** exclude from the default router all the routes with a specific label

 We also need to skip the routes with `type: sharded` label from the default router.

 Skip the routes with `type: sharded` from the default router, in this way the default router will ignore them: